coverclock/com-diag-diminuto/README.md

 ## Versioning 2.0

-I expressed an alternate viewpoint to a friend's social media post.
+I expressed an alternate viewpoint on a friend's social media post.
 You may find it more accurate.

 X.Y.Z: